frederic-perez/AmE-dictionary/data/idioms.md

 __ahead of__ _Energy talks look likely this week, ahead of the Monday deadline._
 __ahoy there, me hearties__
 __air rage__ Sudden, unruly, and often violently aggressive behavior of a passenger aboard an airplane, generally while in the air, which puts the safety of other passengers, the crew, or the airplane at risk.
 The term is modeled on “road rage,” which is the equivalent behavior in relation to driving. _Airline crews are trained to diffuse incidents of air rage, which often start as minor disputes between passengers._
-__akin to (something)__ :two: Having similar properties, characteristics, or aspects to something; analogous to something.
+__akin to (something)__ :three: Having similar properties, characteristics, or aspects to something; analogous to something.
 __al fresco__
 __alarm bell__ A sudden warning or intimation of danger, risk, or ill fortune.
 (Often pluralized.) _Alarm bells were going off in my head when I saw the panicked expression on her face._
 __alive and kicking__